Privilege Escalation

 Capabilities work by breaking the actions normally reserved for root down into smaller portions.
 The use of capabilities is only beginning to drop into userland applications as most system utilities do not shed their root privileges.
 Let’s move ahead that how we can use this permission more into our task.

-Limited user’s permission: As we know Giving away too many privileges by default will result in unauthorized changes of data, backdoors and circumventing access controls, just to name a few.
-So to overcome this situation we can simply use the capability to limited user’s permission.
+Limited users’ permission: As we know, giving away too many privileges by default will result in unauthorized changes of data, backdoors, and circumventing access controls, just to name a few.
+To overcome this situation, we can simply use the capability to limit users’ permissions.

-Using a fine-grained set of privileges: Use of capability can be more clearly understood by another example.
+Using a fine-grained set of privileges: Another example can more clearly illustrate the use of capability.
 Suppose a web server normally runs at port 80 and we also know that we need root permissions to start listening on one of the lower ports (<1024).
 This web server daemon needs to be able to listen to port 80.
 Instead of giving this daemon all root permissions, we can set a capability on the related binary, like CAP_NET_BIND_SERVICE.
 With this specific capability, it can open up port 80 in a much easier way.

 Working with capability

-The operation of capabilities can be achieved in many ways.
+You can achieve the operation of capabilities in many ways.
 Some of them are listed below:

-Assigning and removing capability: They are usually set on executable files and are automatically granted to the process when a file with a capability is executed.
-The file capability sets are stored in an extended attribute named as security.capability.
-This can be done by the use of attribute CAP_SETCAP capability.
+Assigning and removing capability: Executables usually set them on files, and the system automatically grants them to the process when it executes a file with a capability.
+The system stores the file capability sets in an extended attribute named security.capability.
+Users can do this by using the attribute CAP_SETCAP capability.

 To enable the capability for any file frame command as shown below: